xinshuoweng/AB3DMOT/README.md

 ```

 ## 3D Object Detection:
-For convenience, we provide the 3D detection of the PointRCNN on the KITTI MOT dataset at ./data/KITTI/3d_det_val (for validation set) and ./data/KITTI/3d_det_test (for test set).
+For convenience, we provide the 3D detection of the PointRCNN on the KITTI MOT dataset at (./data/KITTI/) for car, pedestrian and cyclist splits.

 ## 3D Multi-Object Tracking

 ### Inference
-To run our tracker on the validation set with the provided detection:
+To run our tracker on the KITTI MOT validation set with the provided detection:

 ```
+$ python2 main.py car_3d_det_val
+$ python2 main.py ped_3d_det_val
-$ python2 main.py 3d_det_val
+$ python2 main.py cyc_3d_det_val
 ```
-To run our tracker on the test set with the provided detection:
+To run our tracker on the KITTI MOT test set with the provided detection:

 ```
+$ python2 main.py car_3d_det_test
+$ python2 main.py ped_3d_det_test
-$ python2 main.py 3d_det_test
+$ python2 main.py cyc_3d_det_test
 ```
 Then, the results will be saved to ./results folder.
 Note that, please run the code when the CPU is not occupied by other programs otherwise you might not achieve similar speed as reported in our paper.